microsoft/Quantum/samples/azure-quantum/CONTRIBUTING.md

 # Process for contributing notebook samples to the Azure Quantum portal experience

 This document focuses on the process for creating samples that will eventually appear in the hosted notebooks sample gallery in the portal.
 If you are creating a sample for other purposes or means of consumption, then this document might not apply to your scenario.
-(If you are interested in contributing an optimization notebook sample, please see [the microsoft/qio-samples repository](https://github.com/microsoft/qio-samples)).

 There are three steps involved in contributing a new sample.